ibm-client-engineering/packer-rhel-vsphere/README.md

 common_iso_content_library         = ""
 common_iso_content_library_enabled = false
 ```

+Note: If you're part of a curated vSphere environment (such as IBM TechZone), you may be assigned specific datastores and resource pools.
+The value for `common_iso_datastore` should reflect the name of the datastore you've been granted access to.
+In the example above, "gym-0600010stv-5x09g1zg-storage" is a sample name provided to a specific group — your assigned datastore name may differ.

 Edit either `config/linux-rhel-9.pkrvars.hcl` or `config/linux-rhel-8.pkrvars.hcl` appropriately and
 update the ISO path and file for each guest operating system in the configuration variables.